ComsIndeed/json_stream_parser_dart/README.md

 ## 🎯 Project Overview

 This package implements a **streaming JSON parser** specifically designed for **LLM streaming responses** that output structured JSON data.
 As an LLM generates JSON token-by-token, this parser allows you to reactively access properties **as they're being formed**, without waiting for the entire response to complete.

 ### Perfect For:

 - 🤖 **LLM Streaming APIs** (OpenAI, Anthropic, Gemini, etc.) with JSON mode
 - 📊 **Real-time UI updates** as structured data arrives from AI
 - 🎯 **Partial data access** - read completed properties while others are still streaming
 - 🔄 **Reactive applications** that respond to AI-generated data incrementally

 ### Key Innovation:

 Unlike traditional parsers that require complete JSON, this parser lets you subscribe to specific paths (like `"user.name"` or `"items[0].price"`) and receive values **the moment they're complete** in the stream, even while the rest of the JSON is still being generated.

 ## 🏗️ Architecture & Design

 ### Core Components

 #### 1. **JsonStreamParser** (Main Controller)

 The entry point and orchestrator that:

 - Accepts a `Stream<String>` input (typically from an LLM API)
 - Feeds characters to the root delegate
 - Maintains a registry of property stream controllers
-- Exposes the `getProperty<T>(String path)` method to subscribe to specific JSON paths
+- Exposes typed property getter methods (`getStringProperty()`, `getNumberProperty()`, etc.) to subscribe to specific JSON paths

 #### 2. **Property Delegates** (Character State Machines)

 Each delegate is responsible for parsing a specific JSON type:

 - **`MapPropertyDelegate`** - Parses JSON objects `{}`
 - **`ListPropertyDelegate`** - Parses JSON arrays `[]`
 - **`StringPropertyDelegate`** - Parses string values with escape handling